mastodon/documentation/content/en/admin/optional/tor.md

 Replace the long hash provided here with your Tor domain located in the file at `/var/lib/tor/onion_service/hostname`.

 Note that the onion hostname has been prefixed with “mastodon.”.
-Your Tor address acts a wildcard domain.
+Your Tor address acts as a wildcard domain.
 All subdomains will be routed through, and you can configure Nginx to respond to any subdomain you wish.
 If you do not wish to host any other services on your tor address you can omit the subdomain, or choose a different subdomain.

 Here you can see the payoff of moving your mastodon configurations to a different file.
-Without this all of your configurations would have to be copied to both places.
-Any change to your configuration would have to be made both places.
+Without this, all of your configurations would have to be copied to both places.
+Any change to your configuration would have to be made in both places.

 Restart your web server.